Mars (talk show)

 Mars Pa More, formerly Mars is a Philippine television talk show broadcast by GMA News TV and GMA Network.
-Originally hosted by Camille Prats and Suzi Entrata-Abrera, it premiered on GMA News TV on June 11, 2012 on the network's evening line up as Mars.
+Originally hosted by Camille Prats and Suzi Entrata, it premiered on GMA News TV on June 11, 2012 on the network's evening line up as Mars.
 The show aired its final episode on GMA News TV on May 31, 2019.
-It moved to GMA Network on July 8, 2019 on the network's morning line up as Mars Pa More replacing Ugly Duckling.
+It moved to GMA Network on July 8, 2019 on the network's morning line up as Mars Pa More.
 The show concluded on July 1, 2022.
-Prats, Iya Villania and Kim Atienza serve as the final hosts.
+Prats, Iya Villania and Kim Atienza served as the final hosts.

+The show is streaming online on YouTube.

 Premise

 The shows introduces a roster of kids who have abilities to sing, dance and cook.
 The show also features discussions and activities such as home-cooked recipes, family-friendly games, crafts, musical segments, social media trend challenges, travel suggestions, tips for beauty and home living for mothers.